arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/SyncingCollections.md

 Syncing Collections
 ===================

-In order to synchronize data for a single collection from a Leader to a slave instance, there is the *syncCollection* function:
+In order to synchronize data for a single collection from a master to a slave instance, there is the *syncCollection* function:

-It will fetch all documents of the specified collection from the Leader server's database and store them in the local instance.
-After the synchronization, the collection data on the Folloer will be identical to the data on the Leader, provided no further data changes happens.
+It will fetch all documents of the specified collection from the master database and store them in the local instance.
+After the synchronization, the collection data on the slave will be identical to the data on the master, provided no further data changes happen on the master.
-Any data changes that are performed after the synchronization was started will not be captured by *syncCollection*, but need to be replicated using the regular replication applier mechanism.
+Any data changes that are performed on the master after the synchronization was started will not be captured by *syncCollection*, but need to be replicated using the regular replication applier mechanism.

-For the following example setup, we'll use the instance *tcp://leader.domain.org:8529* as the master, and the instance *tcp://slave.domain.org:8530* as a slave.
+For the following example setup, we'll use the instance *tcp://master.domain.org:8529* as the master, and the instance *tcp://slave.domain.org:8530* as a slave.

-The goal is to have all data from the collection *test* in database *_system* on Leader *tcp://master.domain.org:8529* be replicated to the collection *test* in database *_system* on the replication client *tcp://follower.domain.org:8530*.
+The goal is to have all data from the collection *test* in database *_system* on master *tcp://master.domain.org:8529* be replicated to the collection *test* in database *_system* on the slave *tcp://slave.domain.org:8530*.

-On the **Leader**, the collection *test* needs to be present in the *_system* database, with any data in it.
+On the **master**, the collection *test* needs to be present in the *_system* database, with any data in it.

-To transfer this collection to the **Follower**, issue the following commands there:
+To transfer this collection to the **slave**, issue the following commands there:

 ```js
 db._useDatabase("_system");